Simone Forti: Woodstock

-Simone moved back to southern California in 1970, where she started living with a group of artists associated with the California Institute of the Arts (CalArts).
+She moved back to southern California in 1970, where she started living with a group of artists associated with the California Institute of the Arts (CalArts).
 Her housemates at the time were artists Nam June Paik, Alison Knowles, and musician Peter Van Riper, her future husband.
-The first house the artists shared was in the Los Feliz area of Los Angeles, and later in Piru, CA.
+The first house the artists shared was in the Los Feliz area of Los Angeles, and later in Piru, California.

 From 1970 to 1972, Forti occasionally substituted for Allan Kaprow at CalArts, having known Kaprow from working together on Happenings in New York with her then spouse Robert Whitman.
 Forti initially taught at the Villa Cabrini campus in Burbank, then at CalArts' permanent location in Valencia, CA. Forti also led unofficial workshops and dance and music jams called "Open Gardenia" on the CalArts campus.
 At this time, Forti began her life-long Tai Chi practice, studying with Tai Chi master Marshall Ho'o.
 Forti began collaborating with musician/composer Charlemagne Palestine, who was also working with artists associated with CalArts.
-Together, Forti and Palestine developed a performance practice titled Illuminations, which they have performed internationally since 1971 as an ongoing process, including a staging at the Louvre in 2014, and Vleeshal Markt in 2016.
+Together, Forti and Palestine developed a performance practice titled Illuminations, which they performed internationally from 1971 on as an ongoing process, including a staging at the Louvre in 2014, and Vleeshal Markt in 2016.
 In 2021, Illuminations Revisted was performed at Il Centro per l'Arte Contemporanea Luigi Pecci, Prato, Italy, with Sarah Swenson interpreting in Forti's absence.

 In 1972, the Press of the NSCAD University invited Forti to Halifax, Nova Scotia to write a book, as part of their collection, The Nova Scotia Series - Source Materials of the Contemporary Arts.
 Forti lived in Halifax for two years, from 1972 to 1974, writing and editing Handbook in Motion (1974).
-In Handbook, Forti describes several pivotal moments in her career up to that point and several of her pieces, including Herding, Face Tunes, Cloths, Fallers, and several Dance Construction pieces.
+In Handbook, Forti described several pivotal moments in her career up to that point and several of her pieces, including Herding, Face Tunes, Cloths, Fallers, and several Dance Construction pieces.
 The book also contains photographs, poems, and drawings, as well as copied pages from Forti's journals and notebooks and has been translated into French and has been published in 2nd and 3rd editions in English.